MaksDrap/Business-diary/README.md

 # Business-diary

-Certainly!
-Here's a textual description of the code in English:

 The provided C++ code is a simple diary program that allows users to add, view, delete, and search diary entries.
 The diary entries can be protected by a password, and the program uses basic file input/output to store and retrieve entries.

 1. *Data Structure:*